jagilley/3throw/README.md

-# IE3Throw
+# 3Throw

-Seems like this might be very useful: https://github.com/BerkeleyAutomation/perception.
-Make sure to run `pip install -e .` when cd'ed into its folder, though, to install dependencies.

-Also worth checkingsifej out, a different approach: https://github.com/af-3/Stereo_Vision
+A beer pong-playing robot with Raspberry Pi brains

-## Raspberry Pi Connection wiht laptop
+## Raspberry Pi Connection with laptop

 boot up Raspberry Pi and run `ifconfig` to check ip address.